agmarin87/agmarin-PythonProjects/README.md

 ## Case study projects

 ### COVID19 analysis
-In [this project](https://github.com/agmarin87/agmarin-PythonProjects/blob/master/COVID%20project/COVIDcases_analysis.py) I am downloading real-time data from a website and plotting some the number of new cases per million of people for some countries.
+In [this project](https://github.com/agmarin87/agmarin-PythonProjects/tree/master/COVID%20project) I am downloading real-time data from a website and plotting some data from some European countries.
 If you want to include more countries, you only need to add more of them, as described in the code.
-This [Figure](https://github.com/agmarin87/agmarin-PythonProjects/blob/master/COVID%20project/Figure%20COVID%20cases.png) is the result of running the current code.

 ## Simple projects